-According to the World Gold Council, as of the end of 2017 total gold market capitalization was around $7.8 trillion.
+According to the World Gold Council, as of the end of 2017 total gold market capitalization was around $7.8 trillion (estimated total value of all gold ever mined).
 The current value of gold is $1215USD/oz.
 Besides some ups and downs, the value has remained unchanged since the summer of 2013.
 The stagnation in the gold market could be an indicator of a lot of different things, but it does stand in contrast to the predicted boom which many were sure would accompany the Fed's normalization of monetary policy.

 We are now a few years into this monetary normalization and the gold market is still as stagnate as it's been for the last 5 years.
 This does not bode well for gold as the world is on the threshold of a new asset class exploding in capitalization.
 At the last ATH (all-time high) in January of 2018, the total crypto market capitalization reached just over $800 billion.
 This is small compared to the $7.8 trillion gold market, but consider that massive institutional investment hasn't even entered the crypto market yet.

 As American GDP continues to grow, and it will, alongside global GDP for numerous reasons which I will review in another forthcoming article, it will become apparent to most investors that the Fed's normalization of monetary policy, being interest rate increases and a reduction in the Fed's balance sheet, will not have the long-predicted impact on inflation, and in turn gold valuations.
 This is something I have accurately predicted since 2014.